-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.

-A biopsy of the lesion may be done.
-The skin will be closely examined for cancer.
+A biopsy may be done.
+The skin will be checked for cancer in a lab.

-- Photodynamic therapy (may be combined with laser treatment)
+- Photodynamic therapy (may be done with laser treatment)

-To help reduce your chance of AK:
+To lower the chance of getting AK:

 - Use sunscreen with an SPF of at least 30.